serrif/website/main/docs/introduction.md

 </ul>

 ## Website
-Our website provides essential information as the center of server operation; housing particulars, resources, and information.
+Our website provides essential information as the center of server operation; housing explore pages, resources, and information.
 Learning how we commit to different sections of our site is helpful to know how to get around the server.

 ### Homepage
 Our homepage is the forefront to `novelmc.net` —with its features builds, and blue waves.
 Other pages branching from our homepage (such as our features gallery) can provide material.
 This and akin files are powered by <a class="usa-external_link" href="https://pages.github.com/">GitHub Pages</a> and the <a class="usa-external_link" href="https://designsystem.digital.gov/">U.S. Web Design System</a>.